 It is hard to overstate how important air purifiers are for classrooms, especially going forward.
 They’re one of the places that are most in need of them

-HEPA (High-Efficiency Particulate Arresting) filter is a filter that can remove 85% of the particles in the air up to 0.3 microns.
-Filters with 99.97% efficiency ratio are called True HEPA filters.
+HEPA filter (High-Efficiency Particulate Arresting) is a filter that can remove 85% of the particles in the air up to 0.3 microns.
+Filters with 99.97% efficiency ratio are called True HEPA filter.
 Those slightly below this ratio are called HEPA filters.
 Filters with a rate of 99.99% are called ULPA filters.

 The first original HEPA filter was designed in the 1940s at the Manhattan Project to prevent the spread of radioactive waste in the air.
 It was commercialized in the 1950s and the original term became a registered brand and became the general term for high-impact filters.
 Over the decades, filters have evolved and become very, very highly successful for the air quality demanded in different high-tech industries and environments.
 These include space exploration, the pharmaceutical industry, hospitals, healthcare, nuclear fuels, nuclear power, and electronic microcircuits (in computer chips).